Tbrown1998/Sql-datawarehouse-project/README.md

 # 🧱 SQL Data Warehouse & Analytics Project

-This project showcases the design and implementation of a **modern SQL data warehouse** using the **Medallion Architecture**—Bronze, Silver, and Gold layers.
+This project showcases the design and implementation of a **modern SQL data warehouse** using the **Medallion Architecture** Bronze, Silver, and Gold layers.
 It simulates a real-world data engineering pipeline, from raw data ingestion to business-ready insights.

 ---